If you cannot send emails please make sure to check each step on this page.

 SMTP2GO works on ports 2525, 8025, 587 and 25.
 To determine if a particular port is blocked from your location, please do the following in Windows.

-(Note: Windows 7/Vista users may need to install Telnet to perform the test below, as these operating systems do not come with Telnet pre-installed.
-To add Telnet in Windows 7/Vista, go to Control Panel -> Programs -> Turn Windows Features On or Off and check Telnet Client).
+(Note: Users of Windows 7/Vista (and newer) may need to install Telnet to perform the test below, as these operating systems do not come with Telnet pre-installed.
+To add Telnet in recent versions of Windows, go to Control Panel -> Programs -> Turn Windows Features On or Off and check Telnet Client).

 - Click the Start button, and then click "Run..."
 (Windows 7 users press WindowsKey + R).